 The goal in writing this book is to aid humanity in our collective efforts in becoming more fit for survival in this universe.
 The main topics of this book aim to establish a framework and roadmap for achieving mind uploading and pursuing indefinite life.
-The Indefinite Life Handbook aims to be as comprehensive as possible so as to provide a solid starting point for learning about these domains to in turn encourage more people to start thinking about these challenges.
+The Indefinite Life Handbook aims to be as comprehensive as possible so as to provide a solid starting point for learning about these domains to help encourage more people to start thinking about these challenges.

 The Indefinite Life Handbook is still in development, but you can download it in its current state or check it out on this page and as a PDF.
 The minimum price for the PDF is $0.00.
 If you wish to support Lifetimes Infinity as we work toward mind uploading, click on the 'Buy Now' button to pick your own price.